 Difference Between Redux vs Flux

-Head To Head Comparison Between Redux vs Flux
+Head-to-Head Comparison Between Redux vs Flux(Infographics)

-Key Difference Between Redux vs Flux
+Key Differences Between Redux vs Flux

-Some key differences are explained below between Redux vs Flux
+Some key differences are explained below between Redux vs Flux:

-- Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store( store is a kind of player in every Flux applications).
-The architecture of Flux applications also gives the flexibility to choose what and how many parts of the data is exposed publicly.
-In Redux, this logic remains in the reducer function which is called for every action.
-Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a kind of simple function that returns a new state based on the previous state and action received).
+- Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store(the store is a kind of player in every Flux application).
+Flux applications’ architecture also gives the flexibility to choose what and how many parts of the data are exposed publicly.
+In Redux, this logic remains in the reducer function, which is called for every action.
+Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a simple function that returns a new state based on the previous state and action received).

 Redux vs Flux Comparison Table

-The primary Comparison between Redux vs Flux are discussed below:
+The primary comparisons are discussed below:

-|Developed||Dan Abramov and Andrew Clark||By facebook|
+|Dan Abramov and Andrew Clark

-|Integration||With React, jumpsuit, Meatier and react.js boilerplate||React, TuxedoJS and Fluxxor|
+|With React, jumpsuit, Meatier and react.js boilerplate

+FLUX users get simple application architecture.
+Maintaining the work and getting moving is much easier as there are no ambiguities in the relationship between various components.
 On top of that, Flux is consistent and more repeatable, a logical thing to work with from the development point of view.
-Creating an action is easier; the store manager for handling the actions is also easier.
+Creating action is more accessible; the store manager handling the actions is more straightforward.